 Another mode, Test, may be displayed.
 Normally the instrument should not be in the Test mode.
 The digital valve controller automatically switches to this mode whenever it needs to stroke the valve during calibration or stroke valve, for example.
 However, if you abort from a procedure where the instrument is in the test mode, it may remain in this mode.
 To take the instrument out of the Test mode, select Change Control Mode and enter Analog or Digital.

-- Change Control Mode-This allows the user to configure the control mode to Analog or Digital. - Restart Control Mode-This defines the Control Mode of the instrument after a restart (e.g. power cycle).
+- Change Control Mode-Allows you to configure the control mode to Analog or Digital. - Restart Control Mode-Defines the Control Mode of the instrument after a restart (e.g. power cycle).
 Available choices are Resume Last, Analog and Digital.